mathiasbynens/utf8.js/README.md

 ### `utf8.decode(byteString)`

-Encodes any given UTF-8-encoded string (`byteString`) as UTF-8, and returns the UTF-8-decoded version of the string.
+Decodes any given UTF-8-encoded string (`byteString`) as UTF-8, and returns the UTF-8-decoded version of the string.
 It throws an error when malformed UTF-8 is detected.

 ```js
 utf8.decode('\xC2\xA9');